yia-yuese/SAUD-Dataset/README.md

 >
 >Google Drive: [NUIQ-Metric-released](https://drive.google.com/drive/folders/13d19eHTT1xBK5ZX0S_R6qXKWg4Egsylz?usp=sharing)

+## 🍎Noting
+For our NUIQ-Metric, the model was trained to predict the rank in each group (the enhanced image of the same raw image).
+So the test result scores should be used to compare in one group which means it is no value to compare the scores between different groups.

 ## ✨Statement
 This project is for research purpose only, please contact us for the licence of commercial use.
 For any other questions please contact jiangqiuping@nbu.edu.cn.
 805682724@qq.com.